 → For more information, contact

-Affinity Groups meet at the Annual Meeting and/or periodically by virtual means for tailored networking and guidance:
+Affinity Groups meet at the Annual Conference and/or periodically by virtual means for tailored networking and guidance:

 The Grants Resource Center (GRC) is a premium service of AASCU and has enhanced the research and sponsored programs capabilities of higher education institutions since 1967.
 A subscription to GRC provides sponsored research offices with access to a comprehensive suite of tools, services, and expertise to improve efficiency and increase institutions’ success in securing competitive grants from federal and private sponsors.
 GRC’s annual Funding Summit and Fall Webinar Series provides opportunities for research and sponsored programs officers, senior administrators, and faculty to connect with funders, area experts, and colleagues from across the country.